PeppyDays/learn-rust-with-tests/src/rust_fundamentals/integers.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-Documentation tests are useful for demonstrating code that cannot run as unit tests, such as that which accesses the network, while guaranteeing the example at least compiles.
+Documentation tests are particularly useful for demonstrating code that can't run as unit tests (like network access) while guaranteeing the examples at least compile.

-To view the documentation, run the command `cargo doc --open`.
-This will open a browser window with the documentation for your project.
-You can also view the documentation for the standard library in the same way.
+View your documentation with `cargo doc --open`.
+This opens a browser window with your project's documentation, similar to viewing standard library documentation.

 ## Wrapping Up

-What we have covered:
+What we've covered:

-- More practice of the TDD workflow
+- More TDD workflow practice
-- Integers and those addition
+- Integer arithmetic operations
-- Writing better documentation so users of our code can understand its usage quickly
+- Writing clear documentation for code users
-- Examples of how to use our code, which are checked as part of our tests
+- Creating testable examples that stay current with your code